 The main purpose of the tieback system is to develop a strong soil mass to resist external failure modes.
 The moment of soil and wall has to be restricted to get better serviceability.

 Advantages of anchored retaining walls

-- Thin walls or very light structures can be designed in combinations with anchored walls.
+- Thin walls or very light structures can be designed in combination with anchored walls.

-- Anchored walls are one of the most economical system of earth retention.
+- Anchored walls are one of the most economical systems of earth retention.

-- Combination with sheet piles, cantilever retaining walls, piled retaining walls etc are very much useful for very deep excavations to provide a safe working area.
+- Combination with sheet piles, cantilever retaining walls, piled retaining walls etc are very useful for deep excavations to provide a safe working area.

 For more details about the retaining walls watch the below video.